Santiago: The metropolis in the early twenty-first century

 Entering the 21st century, rapid development continued in Santiago.
 The Civic District was revitalized with the creation of the Plaza de la Ciudadanía and the construction of the Ciudad Parque Bicentenario, which marked the bicentenary of the Republic.
 The trend of constructing tall buildings continued in the eastern sector, which was highlighted by the opening of the Titanium La Portada and Gran Torre Santiago skyscrapers in the Costanera Center complex.
-Despite these advancements, socio-economic inequality and geosocial fragmentation remain two of the most significant issues facing both the city and the country.

 On 27 February 2010, a powerful earthquake hit the capital city of Santiago, causing damage to some older buildings and rendering some modern structures uninhabitable.
 This sparked a heated discussion about the actual implementation of mandatory earthquake standards in the city's modern architecture.

+Despite urban integration efforts, socioeconomic inequality and geosocial fragmentation remain two of the most important problems, both in the city and in the country.
+These problems have been considered one of the factors that led to the "Estallido Social", a series of massive protests and severe riots carried out between 2019 and 2020.
+The protests led to a serious civil confrontation, which led to thousands of arrests and accusations of human rights violations.
+Meanwhile, the demonstrations registered serious episodes of violence against public and private infrastructure, mainly in the surroundings of Plaza Baquedano, with the Santiago Metro being one of the most affected by these episodes: more than half of its stations registered damage (several being partially set on fire) and only eleven months later the network returned to full normal service.